Jwan622/java_intro/collections_interfaces.md

 **Set** — a collection that cannot contain duplicate elements.
 This interface models the mathematical set abstraction and is used to represent sets, such as the cards comprising a poker hand, the courses making up a student's schedule, or the processes running on a machine.
 See also The Set Interface section.
 **List** — an ordered collection (sometimes called a sequence).
 Lists can contain duplicate elements.
 The user of a List generally has precise control over where in the list each element is inserted and can access elements by their integer index (position).
 If you've used Vector, you're familiar with the general flavor of List.
 Also see The List Interface section.
 **Queue** — a collection used to hold multiple elements prior to processing.
 Besides basic Collection operations, a Queue provides additional insertion, extraction, and inspection operations.

+**The Set Interface**

+A Set is a Collection that cannot contain duplicate elements.
+It models the mathematical set abstraction.
+The Set interface contains only methods inherited from Collection and adds the restriction that duplicate elements are prohibited.
+Set also adds a stronger contract on the behavior of the equals and hashCode operations, allowing Set instances to be compared meaningfully even if their implementation types differ.
+Two Set instances are equal if they contain the same elements.

+The Java platform contains three general-purpose Set implementations: HashSet, TreeSet, and LinkedHashSet.
+HashSet, which stores its elements in a hash table, is the best-performing implementation; however it makes no guarantees concerning the order of iteration.
+TreeSet, which stores its elements in a red-black tree, orders its elements based on their values; it is substantially slower than HashSet.
+LinkedHashSet, which is implemented as a hash table with a linked list running through it, orders its elements based on the order in which they were inserted into the set (insertion-order).
+LinkedHashSet spares its clients from the unspecified, generally chaotic ordering provided by HashSet at a cost that is only slightly higher.

+Here's a simple but useful Set idiom.
+Suppose you have a Collection, c, and you want to create another Collection containing the same elements but with all duplicates eliminated.
+The following one-liner does the trick.

+Collection<Type> noDups = new HashSet<Type>(c);
+It works by creating a Set (which, by definition, cannot contain duplicates), initially containing all the elements in c.
+It uses the standard conversion constructor described in the The Collection Interface section.